This Spring Holidays we are offering a program for all levels of experience!

 Beyond the basic skill of being able to sail a boat, sailing as a sport offers the opportunity to compete at club, school, regional, national, international and Olympic level.
 Below is a chart that shows some of the potential options for social and competitive sailors.

-And just to prove you don’t have to live by the sea to be a great sailor one of our ex junior members, Micah Wilkinson, has been a world champion and has been picked for the Tokyo Olympics.
+And just to prove you don’t have to live by the sea to be a great sailor one of our ex junior members, Micah Wilkinson, has been a world champion and sailed at the Tokyo Olympics.